kamden-rasmussen/ipchecker/README.md

 # IPChecker

-IPChecker is a simple Go application that periodically checks your public IP address and can send you an email when it changes.
+IPChecker is a simple Go application that periodically checks your public IP address and can be configured to send you an email and/or update your DNS of choice when it changes.
 This can be useful if you need to remotely access your home network and your ISP assigns you a dynamic IP address.
 Used for Dynamic Domain Name Service (DDNS) purposes.

 ## Prerequisites